By Diane Connors, senior policy specialist at the Groundwork Center for Resilient Communities

 Senate Minority Leader Jim Ananich, D-Flint, is also quoted in the press release:

 “We have so many dedicated community farmers all over this area, and they devote their livelihood to making people healthier,” he said.
-“The 10 Cents a Meal for School Kids & Farms furthers our progress in supporting local growers and helps children in our community be healthier.”
+“The 10 Cents a Meal for Michigan's Kids & Farms furthers our progress in supporting local growers and helps children in our community be healthier.”

 Flint Community Schools is among the 57 school districts participating in the program this year.
 The lead-contaminated water crisis in Flint—and water concerns bubbling up in other schools too—has vividly shown us one more important reason to make sure our kids are gobbling up yummy fruits and vegetables every day: eating produce helps prevent the absorption of lead in the body.
 Of course, there are many other good reasons too, like improving overall nutrition and combating childhood obesity.